 How to Value Your Property

 You don’t need an agent to help you find out the fair value of your property.
-In fact, there are many ways to do it yourself for free!
+In fact, there are many ways to do it yourself for less.

-*Psst!
-Insider’s Tip: Don’t confuse a real estate valuation with a bank valuation, or, a Valuer General’s land valuation.
-The value placed on your property by the Valuer General (usually the value displayed on your Rates Notice) doesn’t consider the value of buildings on the property, and the bank’s valuation tends to be more conservative to secure a manageable mortgage.
+*Note: A property valuation is not to be confused with a bank valuation or a Valuer-General’s land valuation.
+The value placed on your property by the Valuer-General (usually the value displayed on your Rates Notice) doesn’t consider the value of buildings on the property.
+The bank’s valuation tends to be more conservative to secure a manageable mortgage.

-To start your research, we suggest looking at the “Sold Properties” sections on realestate.com.au and Domain.
+One of the best indicators of an appropriate sale price is to research what properties with similar attributes to your own have sold for in your area.
+Begin by browsing the “Sold Properties” section for your suburb on Realestate.com.au and Domain and take note.
 This will give you an idea of how much homes have recently sold for in your area and how long they were on the market.
 The longer the property was on the market, the more likely their initial asking price was too high.

-If you’re willing to spend a few dollars, you can have your home valued by a professional valuer.
-A quick Google search will help you find a qualified valuer in your area.
-This is a very objective way to gain an accurate valuation.
+If you’re willing to spend a few more dollars, you can have your home professionally valued, which is a great, objective way to achieve an accurate valuation.

 The power of proximity

-Ideally, you should use a few different techniques to determine a fair and reasonable sale price for your property.
-However, at the end of the day, the value of your property is whatever a buyer is willing to pay.
+It’s ideal to use a variety of techniques to determine a fair and reasonable sale price for your property.
 And remember, the price you set isn’t permanent.
-Play the market and adjust as you go!
+Play the market and adjust the price as you go!